bnagy/enough/README.md

 If you think you're worth someone burning the biggest crypto backdoor of the last 10 years on you you should probably write something yourself.

+__There are other tools like this.
+Why is this one good?__

+1. I couldn't find anything that uses ECDSA, only RSA.
+2. Go is memory safe.
+3. It doesn't use OpenSSL
+4. It produces cross platform binaries for almost anything, and has no library dependencies.

 ## Contributing